PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 Don’t eat heavily before your talk, and avoid milk products.
 Milk products coat your larynx and may cause you to do a lot of throat clearing.

 If you have the opportunity, mingle with the audience before you speak.
 You may learn some relevant things that you can incorporate into your talk.
 Or make a last-minute adjustment to what you were going to say.

 In Module Twelve, you will learn how to deliver your speech and your voice’s importance in creating an impression.
 You will learn about register and checking your voice volume, adjusting on the fly, gauging whether breaks are required, and wrapping up and winding down.

 In today’s competitive world, presenting an idea to an audience is a skill no one can take lightly.
 If you haven’t spoken in public yet, eventually, as you gain more experience and knowledge in your field, there will come a time when you need to address an audience.

 Many find public speaking daunting.
 For some, the fear is close to a phobia.
 However, public speaking is just a skill, and, like all skills, it can be mastered.
 You don’t have to be naturally gifted to do well; all you need is to follow established guidelines and succeed.

 When it comes to public speaking, most people’s first concern is how they are received.
 Will people laugh at them?
 Will the audience take them seriously?
 What happens if they forget what they have to say?
 What if something goes wrong?
-Fortunately, all of these fears can be addressed by practice before presenting to the public.
+Fortunately, practice can address these fears before presenting to the public.
 It turns out a large factor in the success of a presentation is the presenter’s body language.

 Consider the following example.
 One of the world’s best experts on bees needs to give a public presentation.
 She knows everything there is to know about bees.
-The problem is that she is so good at research that she would rather be with her bees than presenting.
+She is so good at research that she would rather be with her bees than presenting.
 She doesn’t like public speaking.